Pixplicity/beginners-workshop/lesson2/README.md

 You can also use the online [Android Asset Studio](http://android-ui-utils.googlecode.com/hg/asset-studio/dist/icons-launcher.html#foreground.type=clipart&foreground.space.trim=1&foreground.space.pad=0&foreground.clipart=res%2Fclipart%2Ficons%2Fsocial_send_now.svg&foreColor=c00%2C0&crop=0&backgroundShape=bevel&backColor=ffffff%2C100).

 ### Exercise 02.05: Change the Activity title
-The title of the MainActivity in [lesson02](lesson02) is set via the `android:label="@string/app_name"` attribute in the [AndroidManifest.xml](lesson02/lifecyclelogger/src/main/AndroidManifest.xml) file.
+The title of the MainActivity is set via the `android:label="@string/app_name"` attribute in the [AndroidManifest.xml](lifecyclelogger/src/main/AndroidManifest.xml) file.
 Use another string and try to change the title of the MainActivity class in the `onCreate()` method.

 ### Exercise 02.06: Change the background color

-Try to change the background color of the MainActivity in the [activity_main.xml](sample02/lifecyclelogger/src/main/res/layout/activity_main.xml) file.
+Try to change the background color of the MainActivity in the [activity_main.xml](lifecyclelogger/src/main/res/layout/activity_main.xml) file.

 ## Conclusion
 You've learned how to add more Views to your layout and how to reference and interact with them in your code.
 You have seen methods to log (debug) statements to Android's logcat.